ssabug/fxseq/README.md

 # Fxseq

 ## Description
-Fxseq is a step sequencer-based multi effect unlike dblue glitch or effectrix.
+Fxseq is a step sequencer-based multi effect like dblue glitch or effectrix.

 ![alt text](Ressources/images/GUI.png)